 - 1. Each affiliate International Chapter shall be entitled to (1) vote in the International Caucus (2003) - 2.
 Chapter Officers representing International Chapters may attend the yearly Chapter Officers Conference.
 International chapters may plan meetings for the purpose of education and leadership development, in association with the International Trustee.
 (2003) - 3.
-To remain a chartered international chapter of AMSA, a chapter must maintain at least five national members in good standing.
-(2003) - 4.
 International chapters of AMSA shall strive to create a system of support through the presentation of information and resources to its members while also seeking to expose them directly to the medical community, provide forums of interaction with their peers, medical students and physicians.
 (2003)